- Orchestral Activities

 - Concerto Competition

 Like its sister organization the Stanford Symphony Orchestra, the Stanford Philharmonia is supported by the Department of Music and the Associated Students of Stanford University (ASSU).
-Membership is open to all Stanford undergraduate and graduate students, faculty, staff, and members of the community.
+Membership is open to all Stanford undergraduate and graduate students, faculty, staff, alumni, and members of the community.
 Anyone interested in auditioning for the Stanford Philharmonia, Stanford Symphony Orchestra, or Stanford Summer Symphony should contact firstname.lastname@example.org.